 Recommended URL | Find out how to improve your email deliverability

-For dealing with long URLs, people often turn to third-party link shortening services (bit.ly and tinyurl.com), which convert long URLs to shorter versions that lead to the same landing page.
-Avoid these even if you’re creating custom links.
+For dealing with long URLs, people often turn to third-party link-shortening services (bit.ly and tinyurl.com), which convert long URLs to shorter versions that lead to the same landing page.
+Here’s why you shouldn’t use link shorteners in your email marketing content:

 Next, let’s dive into our medium-risk categories.

-When you send an email, you want to send to engaged subscribers.
 Why?
-You’re more likely to have clicks, opens, replies, etc. on your email sends, indicating to the mail receivers that your emails are wanted.
-You want to send quality emails to people who are highly engaged – it’s better for them, your deliverability rate, and engagement metrics.
+You’re more likely to have clicks, opens, replies, etc. on your email sends, indicating to the email clients that your emails are wanted.
+Sending quality emails to people who are highly engaged is better for them, your deliverability rate, and your engagement metrics.
 A good rule of thumb is to send to those who’ve actively engaged within the past three months.

-To help you avoid risk #8, establish a process to regularly clean your list.
+To help you avoid risk #8, establish a process to regularly clean your email list.
 The first step is to ensure you have consent from the recipients on your email list.
 From there, I’d recommend taking a look at the last time those people engaged with you.
 If they haven’t engaged with you for over three months, I would suppress them.

 Wondering if you should send attachments in your next marketing or communications email?
 The only safe attachment is a text file (.txt).
 So if you’re attaching PDFs or any other file types, those can be marked as malicious and suspicious.